Welcome to a chosen group of works by BC artist Kristi Bridgeman.

 Most of these books are available at local bookstores on request or through the artist.

-Kristi was awarded the 2009 CAOT Award of Merit for “You, me and my O.T”, Occupational Therapists of Canada and was also honoured as one of 150 significant BC women artists, past and present by the Community Arts Council of Greater Victoria.
-She has been involved with many groups, charities and societies.
-She is currently Vice President and Newsletter Editor, Island Illustrators Society, Victoria BC
+Kristi has won awards for her fine art and illustration and has been honoured as one of 150 significant BC women artists, past and present by the Community Arts Council of Greater Victoria.
+She has been involved with many groups, charities and societies including the Island Illustrators Society, the Federation of Canadian Artists.

 by Kristi Bridgeman